Plugin: UEFI Capsule

 As the GUID may be model specific, the daemon also reads the metadata and copies the version format from that.
 This means that fwupdmgr get-devices may return the UEFI device as a number initially, then once fwupdmgr refresh has completed it may start showing the exact same device as A.B.C.D, aka quad format.

-The two main formats used by vendors are triplet, quad and dell-bios.
+The main formats used by vendors are triplet, quad, dell-bios and dell-bios-msb.

 0xAABBCCDD -> 0xAA.0xBB.0xCCCC is `triplet`, used for Lenovo